ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mongodb/_index.md

 - Measure and compare the performance of MongoDB on Arm versus other architectures with Yahoo Cloud Serving Benchmark (YCSB).

 prerequisites:
 - An Arm based instance from a cloud service provider.
-The recommended YCSB configuration requires 3 Arm servers.

 armips:
 - Neoverse